NY Able Program

 - Peace of Mind: For many families, the most significant benefit of special needs planning is peace of mind.
 Knowing that your loved one will be taken care of—both financially and in terms of their care needs—brings a great deal of relief.
 You won’t have to worry about them losing access to critical benefits, and you can rest assured that the resources you’ve set aside will be used to enhance their quality of life.

-Why Choose Schneider, Garrastegui, & Fedele, Pllc?
+Why Choose Schneider, Garrastegui, & Fedele, PLLC?

 - Hyper-focused on Your Needs – While some firms dabble in numerous practice areas, we focus on elder law and real estate.
 Our limited scope of practice allows us to stay up-to-date and provide hyper-focused, client-centric legal services.